Gr33nCamper/Paul-s-Website/YRS/2024/WNT/JA.md

 Lack of sleep is seriously not a minor handicap.
 It completely derails my mental capacity and heavily affects my irritability.
 Can't believe I used to stay up until 3 or 4 in the morning doing meaningless activities and getting up around noon (soph and a lot of jr year).
 Wish someone told me getting up early isn't necessarily being tryhard but trying to make the most use out of your time and more in sync with our biological clock rhythm.

 Crap, CS105 hw due in two days.

+&nbsp;

+&nbsp;

+&nbsp;

+**Jan 18, 2024**

+Two points general violation at work for being 30 min late.
+COB.

+I had a conversation with a follower of Islam on Library walk.
+He was saying stuff like how God would save his prophets and if Jesus was His son, he wouldn't let him die.
+Also he was saying that sin is not punished with death and that Allah loves to forgive so all you need to do is repent.
+Taking the C.S.
+Lewis approach from _Mere Christianity_, there's a lot from Islam that is correct, I don't have to dismiss everything.
+But where it differs from Christianity, Chrisitianity must be correct and it must be wrong.

+Gonna do some DT.
+For the first time in a long time.
+Time to reconnect with my Heavenly Father.